 Our curriculum takes a subject specific, rather than thematic, approach as we believe this means we can offer children the best possible experience in each subject area.
 As such, we draw on published curriculum resources, such as White Rose for maths and Chris Quigley’s Essentials Curriculum for foundation subjects but have made sometimes extensive adaptations to ensure these meet the needs of the children in our school as closely as possible.

 At the heart of our curriculum is a drive to develop children’s communication skills.
 Naturally, this involves excellent teaching of reading and writing, but it extends far beyond this.
-Our curriculum systematically builds children’s vocabulary, supports them in expressing their ideas and responding to others’, develops their articulacy and helps them understand what it means to communicate scientifically or historically for example.
+Our curriculum systematically builds children’s vocabulary, supports them in expressing their ideas and responding to others’, develops their articulacy and helps them understand what it means to communicate well in a given discipline, for example in science or history.

 At Stepney Park, we understand learning to be a change to long term memory.
 As such, we have designed our curriculum to follow the principles below so that children not only learn more, but also remember more.